Who’s Writing This Website?

 The internet can be so impersonal that I want to give you a bit of my background…

-Kelly and I met in the 70s when he was living in a remodeled school bus on a friend’s land by the ocean in California, and I was a librarian in Santa Rosa.
+My husband Kelly and I met in the 70s when he was living in a remodeled school bus on a friend’s land by the ocean in California, and I was a librarian in Santa Rosa.
 Not only did I fall in love with him, but also with his alternative lifestyle.
-I soon moved in and took up gardening in a parachute that cut out the persistent coastal winds, making homemade bread, and other simple living joys.
-I was hooked, and it’s a good thing because Kelly has always been outside of the box in how he thinks about things.
+I soon moved into the bus and took up gardening in a parachute that cut out the persistent coastal winds, making homemade bread, and other simple living joys.
+I was hooked, and it’s a good thing because Kelly has always been independent in how he thinks about things.

 Green Home Building and Mexico

-The bus took us to Crestone, Colorado, where we — okay, mostly Kelly — built us an earthbag-papercrete house.
-He also turned a commercially purchased four-person bicycle into a solar vehicle.
+The bus took us to Crestone, Colorado, where we–okay, mostly Kelly–built us an earthbag-papercrete house.
 During this time, he became passionately involved in natural building which led to his creating several websites on different aspects of this topic.
+A couple of his main sites are greenhomebuilding.com and earthbagbuilding.com.

 I had a bee in my bonnet to spend time in Mexico, where I had first gone when I was a child.
-After several trips early in this century, we sold our earthbag house in Colorado.
-That got us out of having a mortgage, which has been lovely, I must say!
+After several trips there early in this century, we sold our earthbag house in Colorado.
+That got us debt-free, which has been lovely, I must say!
 Later we came across a sweet little two-room cabin near Lake Chapala, Mexico, with a tropical garden of banana, lemon, guayaba, lychee, pistachio, and other trees.
 We bought it and added a sunroom and several year-round organic vegetable garden beds.

 Rosana “Zana” Hart